 Five percent of all web mines plus one additional mine vanish from each web minefield each turn as a result of natural causes.
 This includes mines becoming useless due to component failure, and mines being rendered non-functional due to damage from debris or cosmic rays.

-In Campaign games, this distance can be decreased to 100 Light-Years in order to enable other Campaign advantages.
+In Campaign games, a player can limit themselves to a maximum minefield radius of 100 light-years in order to enable other Campaign advantages.

 Overlapping minefields of non-allied races will destroy each other.

 Minefields laid over webmines won't destroy the webmines (nor the other way around).

 One laser type beam on a starship will sweep four mines per turn from a minefield.
 Higher tech beams sweep more mines, depending on their type.